Sherel Floranus

-Sherel Floranus (born 23 August 1998) is a professional footballer who plays as a right-back for club PEC Zwolle.
+Sherel Constancio Floranus (born 23 August 1998) is a professional footballer who plays as a right-back for club PEC Zwolle.
 Born in the Netherlands, he plays for the Curaçao national team.

 Club career

 Floranus is a youth exponent from Sparta Rotterdam.
-He made his team debut on 21 August 2015 against FC Eindhoven starting in the first eleven and was replaced after 81 minutes by Denzel Dumfries.
+He made his team debut on 21 August 2015 against FC Eindhoven starting in the first eleven and was replaced after 81 minutes by future Dutch international player Denzel Dumfries.

 On 1 August 2023, Floranus signed a two-year contract with Almere City, freshly promoted to Eredivisie.

 On 26 August 2024, Floranus moved to PEC Zwolle on a three-season deal.

 International career

 Born in the Netherlands, Floranus is of Curaçaoan descent.
-He is a youth international for the Netherlands.
+He is a youth international for the Netherlands and played 7 games for the Netherlands national under-21 football team and 10 for the U19s.

 In June 2021 He was called up to Curaçao's preliminary squad for the 2021 CONCACAF Gold Cup.

+On 18 May 2026, he was named by head coach Dick Advocaat in the 26-man squad for the 2026 FIFA World Cup, marking the country's first-ever appearance at the tournament.